 HPAH accounts for approximately 6% of PAH cases and includes patients with a family history of PAH and those carrying a mutation in a gene known to be associated with PAH.

 PAH can be associated with exposure to certain drugs or toxins, particularly appetite suppressants, such as aminorex, fenfluramine derivatives and benfluorex.
 These drugs have been confirmed to be risk factors for PAH and many have been withdrawn from the market.
-Over the last 5 years, new drugs have been identified or suspected as potential risk factors for PAH, including bosutinib, sofosbuvir and leflunomide.
+Since then, additional new drugs have been identified or suspected as potential risk factors for PAH, including bosutinib, sofosbuvir and leflunomide.

 Types of diseases associated with PAH include connective tissue disease (CTD), congenital heart disease (CHD), portal hypertension, HIV infection and schistosomiasis.